joyrexus/buckets/README.md

 ![buckets](buckets.jpg)

-Buckets is just an extension of Bolt, providing a `Bucket` type with some nifty convenience methods for operating on key/value pairs within it.

-A bucket is a collection of unique keys that are associated with values.
+In the parlance of [key/value stores](), a [bucket]() is a collection of unique keys that are associated with values.
 A buckets database is a set of buckets.
 The underlying datastore is represented by a single file on disk.

+Note that buckets is just an extension of Bolt, providing a `Bucket` type with some nifty convenience methods for operating on the key/value pairs within instances of it.

 Use `go get github.com/joyrexus/buckets` to install then try `godoc github.com/joyrexus/buckets` for documentation.